GESTATIONAL SURROGACY IN IOWA

 Can the non-biological parent obtain a second parent adoption based solely on the fact that the child was born in Iowa (i.e., neither of the Intended Parents lives in Iowa)?
 Yes

-Note: This situation typically arises if the child is born outside of the state.
+Note: This situation typically arises if the child is born outside the state.
 The parents then return to Iowa to obtain a second parent adoption or stepparent adoption in Iowa.

 Will courts in Iowa grant second parent adoptions or stepparent adoptions to heterosexual couples living in Iowa?
 Yes, and the process does not require the formalities of an adoption, such as a home study.